500dpi/mp-bit-trees-maven/README.md

-# mp-bit-trees-maven
+## Mini-Project #10: Bit Trees & Braille

 A mini-project exploring bit trees (a form of binary tree) and their use in translating between alphabets, particularly in translating to and from braille.

-**Authors**

-* Your name here
+### Authors

+- *Sara Jaljaa*
-* Samuel A. Rebelsky (starter code)
+- *Samuel A. Rebelsky (starter code)*

-**Acknowledgements**

-*
-*
-*

-**Instructions for use**

-_Please insert instructions here._

 ---

+### Acknowledgements

+---

+### Instructions

+*Please insert instructions here.*

+---

+### Source

-This code may be found at <https://github.com/USERNAME/mp-bit-trees-maven>.
-The original code may be found at <https://github.com/Grinnell-CSC207/mp-bit-trees-maven>.
+This code may be found at: [500dpi/mp-bit-trees-maven](https://github.com/500dpi/mp-bit-trees-maven)

+The original code may be found at: [Grinnell-CSC207/mp-bit-trees-maven](https://github.com/Grinnell-CSC207/mp-bit-trees-maven)